odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

-If the condition is omitted, this produces an infinite loop:
+Omit the condition as well to create an infinite loop:

 ```odin
 for {
 }
 ```

 #### Range-based for loop

 The basic for loop

 ```odin
 for i := 0; i < 10; i += 1 {
 	fmt.println(i)
 }
 ```

 can also be written

 ```odin
 for i in 0..<10 {
 	fmt.println(i)